 Photography, Video and Audio

-A long-term audio history community project I was involved with for a number of years, produced a local audio history archive, documenting and recording local community life from years past.
+A long-term audio history community project I was involved with for several years, produced a local audio history archive, documenting and recording local community life from years past.
 The aim was to build up an audio history of the parish.
 Recorded conversations with older residents were used as part of a local history exhibition.
 The audio history is a fascinating historical audio record of village life in North Yorkshire.
 Those recordings can be heard HERE.

 Photography Books

-My first photography book called Sea, Sky, Sand and Street was released in 2011.
+My first photography book Sea, Sky, Sand and Street was released in 2011.
 Sea, Sky Sand and Street can be purchased via Blurb and the iTunes iBookstore.

 A first book featuring 6×6 photography from the project is planned for release soon.
-More details about that long term photography project and a gallery of images taken around Norfolk can be found HERE.
+More details about that long-term photography project and a gallery of images taken around Norfolk can be found HERE.

 Four photography books are planned for release over the next two years; two photography books feature images taken in Edinburgh and another two photo books that will include Norfolk images shot in 2016 and a collection of photographs from the Highlands of Scotland.
 Check the news section for updates.

-Photography Blogs
+The Photography Blogs

 More details about me and my photography can be found on this website or via the Richard Flint Photography weblog.
 I launched the blog in 2007, which now has a large archive of posts covering classic and contemporary photography, photographer profiles, links, reviews and more.
-However, there are some other blogs that deserve a mention.
+However, some other blogs deserve a mention.

 A second photography blog called Darker Skies has a more personal perspective.
-It features an assortment of my own photography, both film and digital, as well as the occasional musing on a photography issue.
+It features an assortment of my photography, both film and digital, as well as the occasional musing on a photography issue.

 Other Interests